 I was introduced to The 5 Love Languages by author Dr. Gary Chapman over a decade ago.
 His concept on love is used to guide us in better establishing relationships with others through understanding how we personally connect in the language of love.
 The 5 Love Languages can help us grow overall in our relationships with our spouses/ partners, children, and other relationships in applying in effort.
-I have grown to have more rewarding connections with others since learning the 5 Love Languages with a better understanding of how I best receive love along with expressing it.
+I have grown to have more rewarding connections with others since learning the 5 Love Languages with a better understanding of how I best receive love.

 And over all these virtues put on love, which binds them all together in perfect unity.

 There are 5 Love Languages according to Dr. Gary Chapman in how we best interpret love.

 - Physical Touch